Chapter 13. Collation

 Before you begin to modernize your text, you will choose your copy-text.
 LEMDO will

-prepare a template for your modern text from your chosen copy text.
-The template will
+prepare a template for your modernized text from your chosen copy text.
+The template

-tagging for a modern text.
+tagging for a modernized text.
 Before you begin to modernize the text, you must collate

 at least the early editions (pre-1700).
 For example, if an editor decides to base